DaCoolOne/CS3800-project/README_Lisp.md

 ```

 `for` -  declares a for loop.
 A for loop has three arguments and a block.
 The first is an identifier/iterator (which will be declared
-to 0 if it doesn't exist yet), the next is a comparitor, and the third is an updater.
+to 0 if it doesn't exist yet), the next is a comparitor, and the third is a generator.

 Every iteration of the for loop, the loop checks the comparitor.
 If the value of the comparitor is not zero, then the loop body is
 executed.
-After execution of the loop, the iterator will loop back to the updater and set the iterator to the value returned by the
+After execution of the loop, the iterator will loop back to the generator and set the iterator to the value returned by the
-updater.
+generator.
 This loop continues until the comparitor returns 0.

 ```
 import stdio "stdio"